Curriculum Intent

 Key stage 2

 Pupils continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 Although our curriculum is not taught in chronological order, where different periods in history are taught, links are made to where it fits within historical chronology and how the period links to other periods in time.
 They note connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
 They construct informed responses that involve thoughtful selection and organisation of relevant historical information.
 They should understand how our knowledge of the past is constructed from a range of sources.
-By the time children reach Upper Key Stage 2, they should understand the principle of sequencing and be able to understand where eras occurred in relation to each other.
+By the time children reach Upper Key Stage 2, they will understand the principle of sequencing and be able to understand where eras occurred in relation to each other.
 To really understand the scale of history we must teach children that events do not occur one after another.
+Similarly to Key Stage 1, there is an even greater focus us on retrieval, tier 2 and 3 vocabulary, timeline awareness and discussion.
+We want our children to know more and remember more, which is why we apply a variety of retrieval activities to support our children’s learning.
+At Enfield, we place an emphasis on our children having a greater value use of vocabulary to help them talk about history in a knowledgeable, detailed and thought–provoking manner using our Voice 21 principles.

 When you begin a new enquiry, always remember to place the period on a timeline within the wider historical framework of what you have previously studied – and also the present day.

-1. Changes in Britain from the Stone Age to the Iron Age
+- Changes in Britain from the Stone Age to the Iron Age.

 Curriculum Impact